E-Bike Trial Overview

 Next Steps

 The Cabinet report delegated authority to the Assistant Director Traffic, Transport & Parking, in consultation with the Cabinet Member for Environment & Climate Change, to make permanent the ETMOs associated with the e-bike scheme, subject to the satisfactory review of a full 12 months of data from each scheme area, a further review of e-bike parking bay locations, consultation with ward members and implementation of the amendments set out in the Cabinet report.
-The outcome will be published online by Spring 2025.
+The outcome for each area will be published online by Spring 2025.

 Trial Metrics